Individual Disability insurance riders explained

 How to decide what you need

-It pays to speak with a financial professional who can help you understand all the terms and options, the benefits and potential pitfalls of those options, and tailor a policy to your needs.
+A long term disability policy isn’t an off-the-shelf product.
+That’s why it can help to speak with a financial professional who can help you understand all the terms and options, the benefits and potential pitfalls of those options, and tailor a policy to your needs.
+If you don’t know such a person, a nearby Guardian financial advisor can help you start looking into the plans and options that meet your needs.